shsagir/play-area-sync/README.md

 ## Maintainability

 Find the right balance between being general and being precise (aka Captain Obvious).
 Very detailed step-by-step articles are easy to follow but get outdated very quickly.
+Don't "bury" numbers (like prices and limits) in articles.
+All those numbers must be managed in the "pricing" and the "specs" page.

 ## fortrabbit owned words and common casing